vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 If you don't have a VUW staff account, it may still be possible to be given access - please [contact us](support.md) to determine options.

-Users receive a welcome email and instructions to getting started with Rāpoi once their accounts are successfully set up.
-If you haven't received one, please reach out to [the support team.](support.md)

 ## Connecting to the login node

 Access _Rāpoi_ via [SSH clients](#ssh-clients) or _a terminal application._ The details are as follows: